girlscript/winter-of-contributing/C_CPP/Arrays/BubbleSort.md

 ## Stability of Bubble Sorting:

 Stability of a sorting algorithm means that- when two instances with equal values appear in the same order in the sorted output as they appear in the array as given by the user.
-Hence, Bubble Sort is stable.
+Hence, Bubble Sort is stable as only adjacent element swaps occur.

 For eg:
 Suppose we have a list of 3 3-letter words-